 Then the rear wheels also rose from the ground.

 The huge Massey Ferguson rose higher, B-Bob war-whooping while Stan steered and shifted yet again.
-The tractor adjust direction, tilted up, and shot up to the heavens.
+The tractor adjusted direction, tilted up, shot into to the heavens, and disappeared.

 are forwarded by The Preservation Foundation.